derkan/jsblocks.I18n/README.md

 # jsblocks.I18n

-Simple localization support for jsblocks "Better MV-ish Framework".
+Simple localization support for elegant jsblocks "Better MV-ish" framework.

 Do not expect much from this extension, use as is or improve and send me a pull request :-)